timofey256/playground/csharp_notes/notes.md

 - JIT compiles let's GC now all of the data above.
 They are called **GC roots**.

 #### How it works?
-- (1. phase) Traverse the graph of objects and mark all objects.
+- **(1st phase):** Traverse the graph of objects and mark all objects that are still in use.
-- (2. phase) Then, delete all objects which were not marked.
+- **(2nd phase):** Move the live objects to a compacted space, overwriting the non-marked objects.
+The space vacated by non-marked objects is considered free, and new objects can be allocated in these spaces.
+This process ensures efficient memory usage by compacting the live objects and effectively managing the allocation of new objects in the reclaimed memory spaces.

 **Problems:**
 - Holes in memory : when you free some blocks, your memory can become tattered.
 And then you can have enough memory for allocating some new object but because this memory isn't sequential, you will fail to allocate this new object.
 Solution: **heap compacting**: GC squeezes objects together, trying not to leave free memory between them.